-We have incurred significant net losses in each fiscal year since our inception in 1998, including net losses of \$13.9 million and \$3.0 million during the fiscal years ending March 31, 2015 and 2014, respectively.
-As of December 31, 2015, we had an accumulated deficit of approximately \$123.2 million.
+We have incurred significant net losses in each fiscal year since our inception in 1998, including net losses of \$47.2 million and \$13.9 million during the fiscal years ending March 31, 2016 and 2015, respectively.
+As of March 31, 2016, we had an accumulated deficit of approximately \$131.7 million.
 We do not know whether or when we will become profitable.
 Substantially all of our operating losses have resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
 We expect to incur increasing levels of operating losses over the next several years and for the foreseeable future.
 Our prior losses, combined with expected future losses, have had and will continue to have an adverse effect on our stockholders' deficit and working capital.
 We expect our research and development expenses to significantly increase in connection with non-clinical studies and clinical trials of our product candidates.
 In addition, if we obtain marketing approval for our product candidates, we may incur significant sales, marketing and outsourced-manufacturing expenses should we elect not to collaborate with one or more third parties for such services and capabilities.
-As a public company, we incur additional costs associated with operating as public company.
-As a result, we expect to continue to incur significant and increasing operating losses or when we will become profitable, if at all.
+As a public company, we incur additional costs associated with operating as a public company.
+As a result, we expect to continue to incur significant and increasing operating losses for the foreseeable future.
+Because of the numerous risks and uncertainties associated with developing pharmaceutical products, we are unable to predict the extent of any future losses or when we will become profitable, if at all.
 Even if we do become profitable, we may not be able to sustain or increase our profitability on a quarterly or annual basis.

 Our ability to become profitable depends upon our ability to generate revenues.
-To date, we have generated approximately \$16.4 million in revenues, exclusively from the receipt of research and development grants.
+To date, we have generated approximately \$16.4 million in revenues, primarily from the receipt of research and development grants from the NIH.
 We have not yet commercialized any product or generated any revenues from product sales, and we do not know when, or if, we will generate any revenue from product sales.
-We do not expect to generate significant revenue unless and until we obtain marketing approval of, and begin to experience sales of, AV-101, or we enter into one or more strategic development and commercialization agreements with respect to AV-101 or another product candidate.
+We do not expect to generate significant revenue unless and until we obtain marketing approval of, and begin to experience sales of, AV-101, or we enter into one or more development and commercialization agreements with respect to AV-101 or one or more other product candidates.
 Our ability to generate revenue depends on a number of factors, including, but not limited to, our ability to:

-- initiate and successfully complete clinical trials that meet their clinical endpoints; - initiate and successfully complete all safety studies required to obtain U.S. and foreign marketing approval for our product candidates; - commercialize our product candidates, if approved, by developing a sales force or entering into collaborations with third parties; and - achieve market acceptance of our product candidates in the medical community and with third-party payors.
+initiate and successfully complete preclinical and clinical trials that meet their prescribed endpoints;

+- initiate and successfully complete all safety studies required to obtain U.S. and foreign marketing approval for our product candidates; - · commercialize our product candidates, if approved, by developing a sales force or entering into collaborations with third parties; and - achieve market acceptance of our product candidates in the medical community and with third-party payors.

-Unless we enter into a strategic development and commercialization collaboration or partnership agreement, we expect to incur significant sales and marketing costs as we prepare to commercialize AV-101 or other product candidates.
+Unless we enter into a development and commercialization collaboration or partnership agreement, we expect to incur significant sales and marketing costs as we prepare to commercialize AV-101 or other product candidates.
 Even if we initiate and successfully complete pivotal clinical trials of AV-101 or other product candidates, and AV-101 or other product candidates are approved for commercial sale, and despite expending these costs, AV-101 or other product candidates may not be commercially successful.
 We may not achieve profitability soon after generating product sales, if ever.
 If we are unable to generate product revenue, we will not become profitable and may be unable to continue operations without continued funding.